 Megan Tolford, Health Clinic Coordinator

-Megan Tolford is a Certified Medical Assistant who received her training at Jackson Community College and her Certification through the AAMA.
+Megan Tolford is a Certified Medical Assistant who received her Bachelor’s Degree in Healthcare Management from Siena Heights University, training at Jackson Community College and her Certification through the AAMA.

 Health Clinic Newsletters